-The purpose of the Annual Report for the 95th Street and Stony Island Avenue Redevelopment Project Area (Report) is to provide useful information to interested parties regarding the City of Chicago's (City) tax increment financing (TIF) districts in existence on December 31, 1997, as required by the Mayor's Executive Order 97-2 (Executive Order).
+The purpose of the Annual Report for the 95th Street and Stony Island Avenue Redevelopment Project Area (Report) is to provide information regarding the City of Chicago (City) tax increment financing (TIF) districts in existence on December 31, 1998, as required by the Mayor's Executive Order 97-2 (Executive Order).
 This Report covers the 95th Street and Stony Island Avenue Redevelopment Project Area (Project Area).